Forminière

 The Société internationale forestière et minière du Congo (French; lit.
-'International Forestry and Mining Company of the Congo'), known as Forminière, was a mining company in Belgian Congo.
+'International Forestry and Mining Company of the Congo'), known by the shorthand Forminière, was a mining company in Belgian Congo.
 Founded in 1906 with an intended diversified portfolio of activities, it soon found diamonds in the Kasai region and made diamond mining its main activity.
-Its operations ended in 1962, soon after the independence of the Democratic Republic of the Congo, and it was eventually dissolved in 1966.
+It was headquartered in Tshikapa from 1912 to 1954, when it relocated its head office to Bakwanga (renamed in 1963 as Mbuji-Mayi).